-The Freshman-Sophomore Family Mass and Reception on Sunday, September 16, 2018 in Holy Family Church at 12:00 pm will be an opportunity for freshman and their families to gather together to celebrate the new school year.
+The Freshman-Sophomore Family Mass and Dinner on Sunday, September 22, 2019 in Holy Family Church at beginning 5:00 pm will be an opportunity for freshmen and their families to gather together to celebrate the new school year.

 Corpus: The Freshman Retreat is a student-led one-day retreat integrating service, prayer and fellowship through on-campus small group activities.
 Senior Arrupe Mentors guide the freshmen through discussions, liturgy, and various activities.